 The pharmacy has enough staff to manage its workload.
 Team members receive training for their roles.
-But they would benefit from receiving protected time to learn during working hours.
+But team members who are completing training courses would benefit from receiving protected time to learn during working hours.
 Team members are confident to suggest and make changes to improve their services.
 They communicate well with each other.

 Staffing levels were adequate on the day of the inspection.
-In addition to the RP, there were three NVQ2 trained pharmacy advisors, one of whom was the branch manager.
-The team had a good rapport and worked well together.
-But they sometimes felt stress and pressure due to the amount of work needing to be done.
+In addition to the RP, there were three NVQ2 trained pharmacy advisors, one of whom was a member of the relief team, and another who was a trainee.
+There was also a part-time medicines counter assistant who was not working on the day of the inspection.
+The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
 Rotas were completed in advance to plan for absences, which were usually covered by rearranging shifts, or by part-time staff increasing their hours.
-In an emergency, the manager could arrange for a relief dispenser.
+In an emergency, the pharmacy could arrange for a relief dispenser.

 The pharmacy team reported that they were not always allocated protected time to learn during working hours.
-Most team members said that they usually completed their learning in their own time.
+The trainee dispenser said that she struggled to find time to complete her learning at home and would benefit from some planned time in the pharmacy during working hours.
 Resources accessed included compulsory SOPs, CPPE packages and optional advanced learning on the company eLearning portal.
 Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
 Team members were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.

 There had been a recent change in structure for the regional team and a new regional manager had recently started in the role.
 The staff felt able to raise concerns and give feedback to the new regional manager, who they found to be receptive to ideas and suggestions.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
 The RP said that the pharmacy was not set formal targets.
-She felt able to use her professional judgement to make decisions.
-She would only undertake services such as MURs that were clinically appropriate.
+He felt able to use his professional judgement to make decisions.
+He would only undertake services such as MURs that were clinically appropriate.